tinybirdco/logs-explorer-template/README.md

 This is a template for a Logs Explorer web application.
 It is built with Next.js and [Tinybird](https://tinybird.co).

-You can use this template to bootstrap a mult-tenant, user-facing logs explorer for any software project.
+Use this template to bootstrap a multi-tenant, user-facing logs explorer for any software project.
 Fork it and make it your own!

 ## Quick Start